Lupe-Accareddu/Lupe-Accareddu/README.md

 Welcome to my github profile!
-Im Lupe Accareddu, a frontend developer in the making!
+I'm Lupe Accareddu, a frontend developer in the making!

 Linkedin: https://www.linkedin.com/in/lupe-accareddu/
 <br>